muhark/dpir-intro-python/misc_presentations/presentation.md

 # Paper 1

-## Marginal Information Gain: An Information Theoretic Response to Classifier Accuracy as a Quantity of Substantive Interest
+## Marginal Information Gain- An Information Theoretic Response to Classifier Accuracy as a Quantity of Substantive Interest

 Breaking this down: